 Tour the school with our 2020/21 head girls and get a flavour of the subjects, activities, events and facilities on offer to our students.

 Loreto College Foxrock is a leading, all-girls, private secondary school set on elevated grounds in Foxrock, South County Dublin.
-A Catholic school in the Loreto tradition, Loreto College Foxrock enables students to thrive.
+A Catholic school in the Loreto tradition(LINK), Loreto College Foxrock enables students to thrive.
 Here, we value the wellbeing of our students and the unique gifts and talents each girl brings.

 Since 1941, Loreto College Foxrock has fostered an environment of educational and personal growth for our students.
 Our graduates are found in the areas of business, healthcare, sport, science, law, technology, politics and the arts.
 Loreto College Foxrock provides an all-round education in a dynamic living and learning community.
 Our academic, creative, musical and sporting facilities provide enriching opportunities for each student to grow, learn and develop so that she fulfils her unique potential.